Wednesday, September 2, 2015 4:00 p.m.- 6:00 p.m.

 Whether you’re cheering at the game at Lambeau Field, a road game, or at your virtual Lambeau Field, we need you at your loudest.
 And, Packers fans never disappoint.

-So stand up and let the opposing team know that you’re loud and proud to support the team.
+So let the opposing team know that you’re loud and proud to support the team.

 Go Pack Go!